ngasaraphael/native-chatApp/README.md

 -The chat must provide users with two additional communication features: sending images and location data.
 -Data gets stored online and offline.

+# Requirements
+NodeJS (best if Latest version).
+An mobile phone simulator or a mobile phone with the expo app.

 # Libraries used
-React Native
+React Native.
-React Navigator
+React Navigator.
-Gifted Chat
+Gifted Chat.
-AsyncStorage
-Firebase
-Netinfo
+AsyncStorage.
+Firebase.
+Netinfo.
-Expo (for development)
+Expo (for development).
 Vysor

-# Requirements
-Node v14.17.4 or above

-An mobile phone simulator or a mobile phone with the expo app.